Byun Yo-han: Career

 He made his acting debut in 2011, and appeared in over 30 short films as a student of Korea National University of Arts.
 The then-unknown actor rose to fame in 2014 with a supporting role in the popular workplace cable series Misaeng: Incomplete Life.

 In 2015, he starred in leading roles in indie hit Socialphobia and the romantic comedy Ex-Girlfriends' Club.
 In the same year, he also appeared as one of the six main leads in SBS's 50-episode historical drama Six Flying Dragons playing a master swordsman.
 Byun then starred alongside Kim Yoon-seok in the fantasy drama film Will You Be There?.

 In 2018, he starred in the hit drama Mr. Sunshine, which became one of the highest-rated dramas in Korean cable television history.

 In 2021, Byun starred in Lee Joon-ik's black-and-white historical film The Book of Fish, for which he was nominated for the Baeksang Arts Award for Best Actor – Film.

+In 2022, Byun starred in Kim Han-min's blockbuster film, Hansan: Rising Dragon (2022).
+Byun grabbed 6 awards through his role, Japanese naval commander, Wakisaka.

+In 2023, Byun was chosen as the representative of "Next Actor" in the 11th Muju Film Festival which held in June 2–6, 2023.
+His works and career's history were exhibited in Muju Choibuk Art Museum during the festival.

+In 2022, Byun was reported to star alongside Song Kang-ho in Uncle Samsik.
+Set in the 1960s, the series depicts the intertwined story of two men, exploring themes of pride, greed, and their camaraderie.
+Shin Yeon-shick wrote and directed the series.
+It was released worldwide on Disney+ and on Hulu in the USA from May 15, to June 19, 2024.